 This post may contain affiliate links.
 Please read our disclosure policy.

-Mongolian beef is a classic Chinese-American dish that is known for its sweet, savory, and slightly spicy flavor.
-It is made with thinly sliced beef that is stir-fried in a sauce made with soy sauce, brown sugar, and ginger.
-The beef is then served over rice or noodles.
+Mongolian Beef is a classic Chinese-American dish with a sweet, savory, and slightly spicy flavor.
+Made with thinly sliced beef stir-fried in a sauce of soy sauce, brown sugar, and ginger, it’s typically served over rice or noodles.
+This single serving recipe is easy to make, takes just 30 minutes, and uses simple, easy-to-find ingredients.
+Perfect for a quick and delicious meal!

 Why You’ll Love This Recipe